Project-Cepi/Projectiles/README.md

 # Projectiles
-Projectiles extend the mob systme, allowing for launching mobs from your own hand or from items
+Projectiles extend the mob system, allowing for launching mobs from your own hand or from items

 ## Installation